giriaryan694-a11y/Job-Hacker/README.md

 ![Flask](https://img.shields.io/badge/flask-2.0+-red)
 ![NVIDIA NIM](https://img.shields.io/badge/NVIDIA-NIM-purple)

 **Job-Hacker** is a Flask-based web application that uses NVIDIA NIM (NVIDIA Inference Microservices) to evaluate resumes for an AI pentester position.
-The application extracts text from uploaded resumes (PDF, DOCX, TXT, or images) and uses an LLM to provide an AI-driven hiring decision, with a special focus on practical skills over formal degrees.
+The application extracts text from uploaded resumes (PDF, DOCX, TXT, or images) and uses an LLM to provide an AI-driven hiring decision.

 > **⚠️ Educational Purpose Only**: This tool is designed as a demonstration of AI-powered resume evaluation and should not be used for actual hiring decisions.